Kayak with us and collect data on phytoplankton. Phytoplankton

 Duration: 4 hours

-Meeting time: 10:50 in front of Senja Roasters, Stonglandseidet
+Meeting time: 10:45 in front of the Scandic Ishavhotel

 Departure: 11:00

-Inclusions: All equipment needed, a light lunch, hot chocolate, tripods, & photos of the project in web-sized resolution
+Inclusions: All kayaking equipment needed, drysuit, a light lunch, hot chocolate and photos of the project in web-sized resolution.

 Important information you need to know before booking: This activity is not a private activity.
-Because this project is focused on giving a net positive impact on the local community, our chosen kayaks, meal ingredients & equipment has been specifically selected because it meets our needs & doesn't unnecessarily increase our impact.
+Because this project is focused on giving a positive impact on the local community, our chosen kayaks, meal ingredients and equipment has been specifically selected because it meets our needs and doesn't unnecessarily increase our impact.

 Taxes